buildarr/buildarr-prowlarr/README.md

 -e BUILDARR_INSTALL_PACKAGES="buildarr-prowlarr"
 ```

-There are plans to bundle the Prowalrr plugin into the official Docker container (`callum027/buildarr`).
+There are plans to bundle the Prowlarr plugin into the official Docker container (`callum027/buildarr`).

 ## Quick Start